 Applicants should strive for a diverse research team.
 EDI considerations should be reflected in the rationale of the team composition and, where applicable, in the designated roles within the team.
 For more information, refer to the EDI considerations for research teams.

-If applicable, applicants must include two recent quotations for any individual item(s) over $25,000 net or for any system(s) to be purchased from a single supplier and costing more than $25,000 net.
+While applicants are encouraged to provide quotations for all equipment, applicants must include two (2) recent quotations for any individual item(s) over $25,000 net.
 If the required number of quotations cannot reasonably be submitted, applicants must provide a clear justification in the Budget justification section.

 Attachments that do not adhere to the guidelines should not be included and may be removed.